wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

 in the :menuselection:`Services --> CTI Server --> Events` menu.

 Model
-   The model is the content of the displayed sheet.
+   The model contains the content of the displayed sheet.
 Event
-   Events are action that trigger the defined sheet.
+   Events are actions that trigger the defined sheet.
 A sheet can be assigned to many events.
-In that case, the sheet will be raised for each events.
+In that case, the sheet will be raised for each event.

 .. figure:: images/sheets_configuration.png
    :scale: 85%